subsquid/gitcoin-hackathon-issues/README.md

-# gitcoin-hackathon-issues
+# Gitcoin bounties
-DeFi &amp; Cross-chain Interoperability Hackathon
+This is a dedicated repo for DeFi &amp; Cross-chain Interoperability Hackathon